Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.7 Assumptions and Dependencies

-- Using JavaFX for the UI
+- Using LibGDX for the UI
-- Linked Lists will work for tracking pieces
+- 2d array will work for tracking pieces
-*we assume that linked lists will be okay to use for tracking pieces
-- 2d array tic tac toe project
+- 2d array tic tac toe project (for reference)
-*we plan to reuse code from this to check for win conditions if the linked list assumption is incorrect
 ## 3. System Features